Acid Reflux (GERD): No Longer Too Hot to Handle

 The Causes and Triggers of Heartburn

-We all have our triggers, some people can't resist spicy food (me), while others find themselves clutching their chests after a particularly indulgent pizza night.
+We all have our triggers, some people can't resist spicy food (me), while others find themselves clutching their chests after pizza night.
 Here are some common culprits:

-1. Spicy Foods: You might want to reconsider your choices if you love a good curry or spicy salsa.
-These can send your stomach into overdrive, leading to that burning sensation.
+Spicy Foods: You might want to reconsider your choices if you love a good curry or spicy salsa.

-2. Fried and Fatty Foods: As much as we adore comfort food, fried chicken and greasy burgers can weaken the LES and provoke heartburn.
+Fried and Fatty Foods: As much as we love comfort food, fried chicken and greasy burgers can weaken the LES and cause heartburn.

-4. Citrus Fruits: Think lemon and orange juices that can irritate the esophagus.
+Citrus Fruits: Lemon and orange juices can irritate the esophagus.

-5. Tomato-Based Products: Tomato sauce, marinara, and ketchup might taste divine, but they often cause heartburn, especially when consumed in large quantities.
-Who can resist a good pasta?
+Tomato-Based Products: Tomato sauce, marinara, and ketchup might taste great, but they often cause heartburn, especially when consumed in large quantities.

-6. Caffeine and Alcohol: Sorry, coffee lovers and wine enthusiasts!
+Caffeine and Alcohol: Sorry, coffee lovers and wine enthusiasts!
 Both of these can relax the LES, leading to heartburn.
-It's about finding substitutes that work, like herbal teas or non-alcoholic drinks.
 It can feel like a social death sentence when everyone else is enjoying their drinks, and you have to sip on water or ginger ale.

-7. Medications: While medications are often necessary, some, like nonsteroidal anti-inflammatory drugs (NSAIDs) and certain antibiotics, can aggravate heartburn symptoms.
-A little heads up: It's always worth checking if your meds might be contributing to the issue.
+Medications: While medications are often necessary, some, like nonsteroidal anti-inflammatory drugs (NSAIDs) and certain antibiotics, can aggravate heartburn symptoms.

 Lifestyle Changes to Alleviate Heartburn